 What causes a blocked pressure system?

 Blockages are caused by a build up of grease, bacteria and slime and or limescale.
-Check out how to prevent this in my article here – Causes of grease, slime and black mould inside washing machines If you have a blockage already it is very unlikely you will be able to clear it with maintenance washes or washing machine cleaning products.
+Check out how to prevent this in my article here – Causes of grease, slime and black mould inside washing machines.
+But if you have a blockage already it is very unlikely you will be able to clear it with maintenance washes or washing machine cleaning products.
 Believe me I’ve tried.